 Table of Content:

-- Instructions for using take-home teeth whitening.
+- Instructions for using take-home teeth whitening

-- Dos and dont’s of teeth whitening.
+- Dos and dont’s of teeth whitening

-- Will my teeth be sensitive afterwards?
+- Will my teeth be sensitive after teeth whitening?

-- Maintaining your whitening results.
+- Maintaining your teeth whitening results

-Clean your teeth
+Start by cleaning your teeth

-Wear your trays
+Wear your trays as instructed

-Once ready, seat the tray carefully into your mouth.
-Firmly press the trays to sit them on top of your teeth.
-Use a soft toothbrush, or clean finger, to gently remove excess gel which flows beyond the tray’s edge.
-This will prevent the gel from harming your gum tissues.
-Adjust the amount after your first bleaching so that you know exactly how much you need next time.
-Wear your whitening trays for the recommended time as per the manufacturer.
+Once ready, carefully seat the trays in your mouth.
+Firmly press the trays to fully seat them in your mouth.
+Use a soft toothbrush, or clean fingers, to gently remove the excess gel that flows beyond the tray’s edge.
+This will prevent the gel from harming your gum tissue.
+Adjust the amount after your first bleaching so that you know exactly how much to use next time.
+Wear your whitening trays for the recommended time, as per the manufacturer’s instructions.
 This could be anywhere from 30 minutes to overnight, depending on the strength of the whitening gel and your desired outcome.
 Be aware that your teeth are naturally darker along the gumlines.
 These areas may require more time to lighten than the rest of your teeth surfaces, and they usually remain slightly darker even after whitening your teeth.